 The first thing they will find is my personal website, followed by my social media handles, entries on Wikipedia, and my author pages on all the outlets I write for on a regular basis.

-They will also find my recently published book called REACH!, from single mom on foodstamps to digital entrepreneur that explains a part of my online journey and why I love social media and the digital world so much.
+They will also find my latest published book called REACH!, from single mom on foodstamps to digital entrepreneur that explains a part of my online journey and why I love social media and the digital world so much.

-I also have Google alerts set up for my name, so that as soon as something is published that has my name on it, I get an alert by e-mail with a link to the post.
+I also have Google alerts set up for my name so that as soon as something is published that has my name on it, I get an alert by e-mail with a link to the post.